cheapdramas/TermEx/README.md

-this shi is NOT safe
+this shi is NOT safe (rewriting all of the code rn)
 # Showcase
 ![](/simple-demo.gif)